deShortOne/money-manager-v3/README.md

 A budget tracker for tracking your bills and how much you've spent in different categories

+## Purpose of this repo
+This repo is overengineered as heck but this is my fun repo to implement a bunch of patterns

+CQRS as the architecture (currently it's a distributed monolith, but there are plans to convert it into a true microservice).
+Controller-Service-Repository as the architecture to keep logic separated.
+Chain of responsibility in wage calculator.
+This pattern was used because not all factors are needed for all people and by separating out the classes, it makes it easier to test and to mix and match.

 ## How to run
 ### Backend
 #### Running Command and Query together using docker